jonbrouse/terra-con-vault/README.md

 ## What is this repository?

-POC using Terraform, Consul and Vault
+POC using Terraform, Consul and Vault.
+This repo will allow you to spin up a Consul server with a UI.

 # Getting Started